Introduction: Why IoT Observability Is Hard

 2.3 Unified Telemetry

 Many IoT organisations still forward device metrics to InfluxDB, logs to Elasticsearch and traces to Jaeger, paying three storage bills and operating three clusters.
-GreptimeDB 0.9 introduced a Pipeline engine plus full-text index, so the same cluster can parse raw JSON logs, store metrics and even execute Prometheus alert rules.
+GreptimeDB stores metrics, logs, traces, and wide events in one engine, with a Pipeline engine plus full-text index for raw JSON parsing and native Prometheus alert rule execution.

 GreptimeDB Architecture Tailored for IoT